ikswotus/TimeCache/ReadMe.md

 ## What can it do?

 1) Cache results of popular (or fixed) queries, so subsequent updates only need to hit the database for 'new' data.
 This frees up the database considerably when lots of dashboards are displaying information that is largely static (ie "old" data that is unlikely to change).
-Queries are 'normalized' so duplicate queries from different dashboards can all share the same cache.
+Queries are roughly normalized so duplicate queries from different dashboards can all share the same cache.
-2) Meta-Commands for some very simple data analysis overlays within grafana charts.
+2) Meta-Commands that allow some *very* simple data analysis overlays within grafana charts.
-3) Decomposition of queries so multiple queries that may only differ in a predicate filter can share cached data.
+3) Decomposition of queries so multiple queries that may only differ in the predicate filter can share cached data.
 (A work in progress)

 ### Libraries/Programs involved: